krishan1ad/hello-aaos/README.md

 # hello-aaos

-Hello World simple app for Android Automotive OS (**AAOS**) app using Android Studio.
-Includes how to create an emulator and run the app on it.
+This is a simple Android Automotive OS template app with instructions on how to create an Android Automotive OS emulator and run the app on it.

 <img height="300" src="./docs/00-device-closeup.png">

 ## Relevant files

+To get better understanding of the changes made to the template app `Automotive > Empty Activity` in Android Studio, please refer to the following files:

 - [`AndroidManifest.xml`](./automotive/src/main/AndroidManifest.xml) - Automotive OS specific manifest entries
 - [`automotive_app_desc.xml`](./automotive/src/main/res/xml/automotive_app_desc.xml) - Automotive OS specific app description